Four Seasons Oahu Review: How to Book VIP & Who It’s Best For

 Accessible Rooms

-The Four Seasons Oahu Hotel has several accessible rooms, offering specialized features, such as a wheelchair-accessible entry door and lanai, lowered peepholes, easily operable closet door hands, ADA-compliant transfer or roll-in showers, and lowered closet rod and shelf.
+The Four Seasons Oahu Hotel has several accessible rooms, offering specialized features, such as a wheelchair-accessible entry door and lanai, lowered peepholes, easily operable closet door handles, ADA-compliant transfer or roll-in showers, and lowered closet rod and shelf.
 Accessible rooms include:

 • Deluxe Room with Outdoor Spa Tub Accessible Room